yvt/openspades/README.md

 * No FOV cap (use cg_fov)
 * No falling blocks hindering visibility
 * A crosshair more akin to classic FPS games such as CS:GO
+* No ragdolls or corpses whatsoever
+* More information on kills where the killing blow was a headshot

 ## How to build?
 [Just build like normal OpenSpades.](https://github.com/yvt/openspades/wiki/Building)